beginning of content

 Many children engage in sexual behaviours at some stage of childhood.
 Curiosity and experimenting are behind these normal behaviours.

-Childhood sexual behaviours considered normal are interactions between children of a similar age that are:
+Childhood sexual behaviours are considered a normal part of development when the interactions between children are:

-An example may be: a game of 'You show me yours, and I'll show you mine' with a friend of about the same age.
+An example of normal sexual behaviour may be a game of 'You show me yours, and I'll show you mine' with a friend of about the same age.

 When you clearly explain limits, children can understand what is appropriate.